June 3

 • “Freezing Moon” by Mayhem: ~130 BPM (Black Metal)

-These tempos can help you choose the right speed for your riffs and compositions, ensuring they fit the desired subgenre and feel of your metal music.
+These tempos help you select the right speed for your riffs and compositions.
+This ensures they match the subgenre and vibe of your metal music.
 Experimenting with different tempos will also help you find the perfect rhythm for your songs.

-The Circle of Fifths is a useful tool for understanding the relationships between different keys and can help you create compelling metal riffs and song structures.
-It shows the relationship between the 12 tones of the chromatic scale, their corresponding key signatures, and the relative minor and major scales.
+The Circle of Fifths is a useful tool for understanding the relationships between different keys.
+By using the Circle, you can create compelling metal riffs and song structures.
+The tool reveals the relationship between the 12 tones of the chromatic scale, along with their corresponding key signatures.
+It also highlights the relative minor and major scales, providing deeper insight into music composition.

 Using the Circle of Fifths for Metal Music